Items in Green rows are from my personal collection

 1870s-1890s (Dale)

-see Catalogue Abrege - no. 414 and
+see Catalogue Abrege - No.414 and

 absence of Ltd. indicates pre 1898